byuksel/generator-bootstrap-backbone-starter/README.md

 Yeoman generator for Bootstrap Starter Template with Backbone.JS.
 It is the fastest way to start with a Bootstrap project that implements Backbone.JS's Model-View-Router model.

-You also get a fully automated document creation from source code, automatic updating of your final module/library name and version in README.md, and an html version of your README.md file.
+You also get a fully automated document creation from source code, automatic updating of your final webapp name and version in README.md, and an html version of your README.md file.

 ## Quick Installation

 Install `yo`, and `generator-bootstrap-backbone-starter`:
 ```
-npm install -g yo generator-bootstrap-backbone-starter
+npm install -g yo generator-bootstrap-backbone-starter --verbose
 ```

 ## Usage